BMF announces its administrative opinion on the new e-invoicing regulations, which will take effect on 1.1.25

 - If the recipient refuses to accept an invoice, the issuer must prove that they have issued an e-invoice and made reasonable efforts to ensure proper transmission.
 The BMF indicates that such proof can be provided by means of a transmission log, for example.

 - For permanent invoices issued as regular invoices before 1 January 2027, there is no obligation to issue an additional e-invoice, so long as the invoice details do not change.
-The initial e-invoice requirement, which the BMF draft letter still provided for, has not been retained.
+The initial e-invoice requirement also for these cases, which the BMF draft letter still provided for, has not been retained.

 - New challenges regarding final invoices have been addressed, particularly when advance or interim invoices were previously issued: the VAT requirements for a final invoice cannot yet be represented in the structured part of the e-invoice.
 Until 31 December 2027, there will therefore be no objections if an appendix with the relevant information is included in the e-invoice as an unstructured file.